 “Celestial, soul-stirring, and sometimes sultry — the perfect combination!” – J.K., Sedona, AZ

-Ariana Saraha is a singer, musician, and composer from the western US with a global soul.
-Most often compared to Celtic singer Loreena McKennitt and alt-world artists Dead Can Dance, Saraha draws upon influences from the Mediterranean, Middle East, India, and Celtic & Eastern Europe, as well as performing a choice selection of traditional music of the same diaspora.
-But what really invites the listener in, beyond her vocal finesse and Old World influences, is Saraha’s rare mixture of raw wildness and heartfelt intimacy.
+Ariana Saraha is a singer, musician, and composer from the wild West with an Old World soul.
+Most often compared to Celtic singer Loreena McKennitt and alt-world artists Dead Can Dance, Saraha draws upon influences from the Mediterranean, Middle East, and Celtic & Eastern Europe, as well as performing a choice selection of traditional music of the same diaspora.
+But what really invites the listener in, beyond her vocal finesse and exotic influences, is Saraha’s rare mixture of raw wildness and heartfelt intimacy.

 It may come as a surprise that Saraha didn’t even become a singer until she was nearly finished with college (where she was studying Psychology).
 But one day a voice and a song suddenly flew out unannounced, and in that instance she knew this was her path in life.
 Though unexpected, she credits the release of her voice with her explorations in dreamwork, depth psychology, trance dance, and Authentic Movement.
 “I was so meek from being outcast by my peers growing up, I didn’t even know who I was at all.
 I was studying psychology because I was looking for meaning and purpose in this confusing, crazy world.
 And it was these practices that released the flow of energy that had been so long blocked by years of repression and fear.
 This energy apparently decided to come out as song!”